mitre-attack/mitreattack-python/mitreattack/collections/README.md

 print(output_indexC)
 ```
 ## stix_to_collection.py
-stix_to_collection.py provides the STIXToCollection class, which proves a means by which to convert existing stix bundles into a [collection](https://github.com/center-for-threat-informed-defense/attack-workbench-frontend/blob/master/docs/collections.md#collections) object.
+stix_to_collection.py provides the STIXToCollection class, which proves a means by which to convert existing stix bundles into ones containing a [collection](https://github.com/center-for-threat-informed-defense/attack-workbench-frontend/blob/master/docs/collections.md#collections) object.
-The STIXToCollection class contains the stix_to_collection function, which when provided with a starter bundle, a name, a version, and an optional description, will output a modified bundle that contains a collection object.
+The STIXToCollection class contains the stix_to_collection function, which when provided with a starter bundle, a name, a version, and an optional description, will output a modified bundle that contains a summary collection object.
 #### Example Usage
 ```python
 import json